aarzoochourasia/Tech-Trends-Survey-EDA-with-Python/README.md

 Working Hours: The average workweek for programmers was around 41 hours, with North America having the highest reported hours.</br>
 Age of Entry: Most respondents began programming before 40, indicating that anyone can learn to code at any age.

+### Next Steps
+Building on this analysis, a future project could explore constructing a logistic regression model.
+This model would aim to predict the likelihood of a respondent being a professional developer based solely on their highest level of formal education.

+If the model performs well, we can delve deeper by analyzing its coefficients.
+These coefficients will reveal the relative impact of each education level on the odds of being a professional developer.
+This insight could be valuable for aspiring programmers weighing the role of formal education in their career path.